Gboard is the free, official digital keyboard offered for Android devices by Google.

 Naturally, the app collects data that you type into it, including usernames, passwords, and credit card information as stated in its data policy.

 While some people may be okay with this as Google is hardly going to start leaking login information, some people will be concerned as to why bother exposing yourself to the risk in the first place.

 Gboard is an excellent app for android, providing a high-quality digital keyboard and a range of useful time-saving features integrated seamlessly into the interface.

-This is too much for my taste, but if you are okay with Google storing your usernames, passwords, card details, and everything else you ever type on their servers, in exchange for a free app that offers some useful features, this is probably the best virtual keyboard app available.
+If you are okay with Google storing your usernames, passwords and card details in exchange for a free app that offers some useful features, this is probably the best virtual keyboard app available.